-We aim to prevent and deal with problems in communities by reducing drug-related offending behaviour and engaging people in treatment.
-We track and work with individuals who have tested positive for opiates or cocaine through the criminal justice system with the aim of preparing and supporting service users to access and remain in treatment.
+Addaction Sheffield, aim to reduce drug-related offending behaviour and engaging people in treatment.
+Track and work with individuals who have tested positive for opiates or cocaine through the criminal justice system with the aim of preparing and supporting service users to access and remain in treatment.

 The drop-in service is open Tuesday, Wednesday and Friday 9am-5pm and Monday and Thursday 9am-7pm.